Information About NAT

 Information About Static NAT with Port Address Translation

-When you specify the port with static NAT, you can choose to map the port and/or the IP address to the same value or to a different value.
+When you specify the port with static NAT, you can choose to map the port to the same value or to a different value.
+Using the same value lets you translate ipA/port1 to ipX/port1 while translating ipA/port2 to ipY/port2.

-Figure 27-2 shows a typical static NAT with port translation scenario showing both a port that is mapped to itself and a port that is mapped to a different value; the IP address is mapped to a different value in both cases.
+Figure 27-2 shows a typical static NAT with port translation scenario showing both a port that is mapped to itself and a port that is mapped to a different value.
 The translation is always active so both translated and remote hosts can initiate connections.

 Figure 27-2 Typical Static NAT with Port Translation Scenario

-Note For applications that require application inspection for secondary channels (for example, FTP and VoIP), the ASASM automatically translates the secondary ports.
+Note For applications that require application inspection for secondary channels (for example, FTP and VoIP), the adaptive security appliance automatically translates the secondary ports.

 Static NAT with Identity Port Translation